xoqem/ReactReduxBase/README.md

 yarn install
 ```

 ## Development

-### Manually building
+### Webpack Dev Server

-Build the project:
+Creates a webpack dev server and watches for changes:

 ```
-yarn run build
+yarn run start
 ```

-Open dist/index.html in a browser.
+Open http://localhost:8080/ in a browser.

 ### Watch